The History Behind Judges, Attorneys and Prosecutors

 Facts, Purpose, Function, and Role

 Prosecutors are government attorneys who represent the state or federal government in criminal cases.
 Their purpose is to seek justice by charging and proving crimes, not just convictions, per ABA standards, they must disclose exculpatory evidence.
 Functions include reviewing police reports, deciding charges, negotiating pleas, and presenting cases in court.
 US Attorneys (federal) are appointed by the President, while state prosecutors (like district attorneys) are often elected.
+The prosecutor represent the State, not victims, decide whether to charge crimes and they are part of the executive branch.
+The prosecutor purpose is to enforce criminal statutes, and seek justice, not just convictions (this is the legal standard).

 In the system, they work with law enforcement but must prioritize fairness, dropping weak cases or recommending leniency when appropriate.